bartbutenaers/node-red-contrib-rtsp-client/README.md

 #### Codec
 The decoder that will be used to decode the input video stream.
 + ***No video***: The input video will be ignored, which means the output MP4 segments will not contain video.
 + ***Copy input codec***: The output video will have the same format as the input video (i.e. no re-encoding), which can only be used in case the input video is H.264 already.
+So we simply copy the H.264 video segments from the RTSP stream into the MP4 containers.
 + ***H.264***: The input video will be re-encoded to H.264.
 + ***H.265 (= HEVC)***: The input video will be re-encoded to H.265.
    Note that FFmpeg needs to be build explicit to support H.265 decoding (... --enable-gpl --enable-libx265 ...).